boatmaninlavik/twelfth-night/README.md

-If music be the food of love, play on.
-– Shakespeare, 'Twelfth Night'
+"If music be the food of love, play on."        – Shakespeare, 'Twelfth Night'